4n0nym0us/4n4lDetector/README.md

 If you enjoy my work and would like to support me, please consider making a donation through PayPal.
 Any amount is greatly appreciated!<br>
 [![Donar con PayPal](https://www.paypalobjects.com/webstatic/en_US/i/buttons/PP_logo_h_150x38.png)](https://paypal.me/enelpc)
 <br>

+  <h2>Legal Disclaimer</h2>
+  <p>This software is provided "as is," without any warranties, either express or implied, including, but not limited to, warranties of merchantability or fitness for a particular purpose.
+The author shall not be held liable for any direct, indirect, incidental, or consequential damages arising from its use or inability to use it.
+Any use of the files that comprise the 4n4lDetector or 4n4lDetector Pro applications for purposes other than those intended requires the explicit authorization of the author.</p>
+  <p>The author reserves the right to disable or block the software at any time without prior notice or the right to refunds.</p>
+  <p>By using this software, you acknowledge that you have read and fully understood this disclaimer.</p>

+  <h2>License of Use</h2>
+  <h3>4n4lDetector (Free Version)</h3>
+  <p>This software is free for personal and research purposes only.
+Commercial use, resale, redistribution, or integration of this software into online services, platforms, or security products without the explicit written authorization of the author is strictly prohibited.</p>

+  <h3>4n4lDetector Pro</h3>
+  <p>The Pro version is provided under individual authorization by the author.
+Any redistribution, resale, commercial use, or integration into online services or products without the explicit written authorization of the author is strictly prohibited.</p>

+  <p>By downloading, copying, or using this software (Free or Pro), you agree to be bound by these terms.</p><br>

 <h3>Some Images:</h3>